i211534/gaming-platform-api/README.md

 - MongoDB with Mongoose
 - REST APIs with Swagger/OpenAPI
 - Socket.IO WebSockets
-- JWT authentication and role-based authorization
+- JWT authentication and role based authorization
 - DTO validation with `class-validator` and `class-transformer`

 **Infrastructure and integrations**